-Listing your home isn’t free.
-There are costs, chores and a lot of work that goes into getting your home ready for the market.
-Before you list your home, think about the time, energy and money that go into it.
-If you have a direct buyer, with a great offer, it is often preferred to the hassle and out of pocket costs of listing.
-What it REALLY costs to sell your home in San Antonio.
+Contrary to what you think, listing your home isn’t free.
+A lot of costs, chores, and works goes into making your home fit for the best market available.
+You can’t just decide to sell your house without counting the cost, time, energy and money you’d spend to sell at a good rate.
+Unless you already have a direct buyer with a great offer that rids you off the hassle and out of pocket costs of listing.
+It is really costly to sell a house; let’s examine what it REALLY costs to sell your home in San Antonio.

 Commissions, Staging & Yard Work, Oh My!